MayurHulke/mayur-blog/content/faq/index.md

 # Frequently Asked Questions

 ## What is this blog about?
-This blog contains my learning notes, insights, and projects related to AI, Robotics, and Computer Vision.
-I share detailed explanations of complex concepts, implementation details, and my personal experiences working with these technologies.
+I am Building Physical Intelligence for Real-World Robots 🤖.
+Sharing my notes and experinces as a robotics enginner.

 ## Who are you?
-I'm Mayur Hulke, a Robotics & Computer Vision engineer working on multimodal scene understanding architectures.
-During weekends, I enjoy experimenting with robot learning behaviors using Multi-Agent Deep RL algorithms.
+I'm Mayur ☺️, a Staff AI & Robotics Engineer with a background in Advanced Robotics & AI from Bristol University from 🇬🇧 and experience at Bristol Robotics Lab.
+I focus on developing intelligent systems that bridge the gap between vision, language, and robotic actions.

-## How often do you post?
+## What do you write about?
-I aim to post whenever I have completed learning about a new topic or technique that I think would be valuable to share with the community.
+Paper reviews, technical implementations, book summaries, and occasional YouTube video content about robotics, computer vision, and AI.
+My current focus is on:
+- Multi-agent VLA systems for general-purpose robotic manipulators
+- Advanced vision models for manufacturing process monitoring
+- Learning-by-demonstration systems for industrial robotics

 ## Can I use the content from this blog?
-Yes, you can use the content for personal and educational purposes.
-However, please provide proper attribution by linking back to the original post.
+Yes, for personal and educational purposes. 🫶🏻 Please provide proper attribution by linking back to the original post.

 ## How can I contact you?
-You can reach me through any of the social media platforms linked at the bottom of the page, particularly LinkedIn or Twitter.
+The best way to connect is through X (Twitter), LinkedIn, or Instagram.
+Links are available at the bottom of the page.

-## What tools do you use?
+## What are your current research interests?
-I primarily use Python with frameworks like PyTorch, TensorFlow, and various robotics-focused libraries.
-This blog is built with Hugo and the PaperMod theme, hosted on GitHub Pages.
+Building End to end neural network for Multi-agent Vision Language Action (VLA) systems.